-Email: Michelle Barberino, Public Health Clinic Coordinator, firstname.lastname@example.org
+Email: Michelle Barberino, Public Health Nurse II, firstname.lastname@example.org

 - Adult vaccinations